YehonatanShor/MessageU-Secure-Messaging-System/SECURITY_ASSESSMENT.md

 ## Executive Summary

 This document presents a security assessment of the MessageU protocol.
 Several critical vulnerabilities were identified regarding authentication, encryption implementation, and data storage.
-The

 ## Vulnerability 1 - Lack of identity verification: